 The construction sector is booming.
-In the coming years, the Government of India is expected to invest highly in the infrastructure sector, main highways, renewable energy, and urban transport.
+In the coming years, it is expected to receive huge investments in infrastructure, main highways, renewable energy, and urban transport.
 Read more to know how to land an entry-level construction job.

 The Government of India is taking every possible initiative to boost the infrastructure sector.
 Some of the steps taken in the recent past are being discussed here.

 Growth occurs across nearly every construction industry segment, from residential to commercial to industrial to heavy civil (including bridge and road construction).

 - Top 10 Free Construction Courses On Coursera [2023 Updated]

 - Top 10 Construction Courses On Udemy [2023 Updated]

 - Why Should You Consider a Career in Construction?

 - How To Get A Construction Management Internship: Steps For Success

 - Important Engineering Books and Construction Courses [2023 Updated]

 There will be a high demand for talented construction professionals, so there has never been a better time to join the construction industry and make your mark on skylines and communities.